-If it continues to run for hours this way, it can shorten the lifespan of certain parts inside.
+If you are using your laptop in the sun, it will raise its internal temperature.
+If it continues to run for hours this way, it can shorten the lifespan of certain internal components.

 Storing your laptop in a hot car can also cause some damage if certain plastic components warp.

-5. Make sure the laptop’s fan(s)
+5. Make sure the fans

-This means that the cooling fan is either damaged, or some other malfunction is causing your fan not to spin up.
+This means that the cooling fan is either damaged or some other malfunction is causing your fan not to spin up.

-This can cause damage to your laptop and it should be looked at as soon as possible.
+This can cause damage to your laptop, and it should be looked at as soon as possible.

 Because of the delicate and compact nature of all the internal parts, unless you’ve had laptop repair experience, have a professional replace them.

-By installing software that can inform you about temperatures of components in your laptop, you can easily keep an eye on crucial component temperatures.
+By installing software that can inform you about the temperatures of components in your laptop, you can easily keep an eye on crucial component temperatures.

-7. Is the hardware capable enough?
+7. Is the laptop hardware capable enough?

-At this point, there aren’t any tricks to get around the problem, a new laptop is the only way out.
+At this point, there aren’t any tricks to get around the problem.
+A new laptop is the only way out.

 I have been down the path many times installing lightweight Linux operating systems to get extra time out of the laptop.

-An external graphics card is an option for gamers who’s internal GPU isn’t up to spec.
+Truthfully, it simply isn’t worth it, and I’ve always replaced it anyway.
+An external graphics card is an option for gamers whose internal GPU isn’t up to spec.